sakshamhere/Personalized_meal_recommendation_system/README.md

 - The project above is a very small implementation by k-nearest neigbor algorithm,
 - what more should be done ?

-The profile should get updated everytime on user's activity Matrix factorisation methods of collaborative filtering can be applied further Single Value Decomposition can be applied
+The profile should get updated everytime on user's activity, Matrix factorisation methods of collaborative filtering can be applied, further Single Value Decomposition can be applied

 ### one should read: